getgrav/grav-learn/pages/01.basics/06.folder-structure/docs.md

 ### /user/accounts

 The `accounts` folder is where you will define user accounts if access restrictions are required to certain portions of your site.

+### /user/blueprints

+The `blueprints` folder contains your custom blueprints for the site.

 ### /user/config